RafaoCarvalh0/golixirjs-chat/micro_services/matchmaker-go/README.md

 # Matchmaker Service (Go)

-This service is responsible for matching users into chat sessions.
+This service is responsible for matching users into sessions.
 Built with Go for high performance and concurrency.

 ## Purpose
-- Queue online users
+- Queue users
-- Randomly pair users for chat
+- Randomly pair users in a match
-- Communicate with other services via messaging or API
+- Communicate the match with other services via messaging or API

 ## Running
-This service can be run independently.
+This service can run independently.
 See the main.go or service documentation for details.

-## Exemplo de Fluxo em Diagrama

 ```mermaid
 sequenceDiagram